electron/packager/readme.md

   A pattern which specifies which files to ignore when copying files to create the package(s).

+`name` - *String*
+  The application name.
+If omitted, it will use the "productName" or "name" of the nearest package.json.

 `out` - *String*

   The base directory where the finished package(s) are created.
 Defaults to the current working directory.